The Unz Review: Writers

 The Unz Review hosts blogs of far-right writers Steve Sailer and Anatoly Karlin.
 The Review of General Psychology describes Sailer as "a political writer who uses the language of IQ and genetics to further a White nationalist political agenda" and Karlin as a promoter of "antisemitic conspiracy theories and associates with alt-right political activist Richard Spencer".
 In October, 2021, Karlin posted on his personal blog that he would no longer be a regular contributor to The Unz Review, while noting his "respect and appreciation" for Ron Unz.
-In 2023, he posted that he had come to disagree with some of the views expressed at Unz, and in 2024, he endorsed Kamala Harris over Donald Trump.

 In June 2023, an article in The Guardian observed that "[a]mong those whose writings Unz republishes are Andrew Anglin, founder of the neo-Nazi Daily Stormer website ... and Eric Striker (real name Joseph Jordan), a founder of the neo-Nazi National Justice Party".
 Writer Stephen Sniegoski said in The Unz Review in June 2016 that the New Deal of United States president Franklin D. Roosevelt had a greater "connection to fascism than anything Donald Trump has said".

-Controversy
+Controversies

-In September 2017, former CIA operative Valerie Plame apologized after receiving attention for sharing Philip Giraldi's antisemitic article "America's Jews Are Driving America's Wars" on her Twitter account.
+In September 2017, former CIA operative Valerie Plame apologized after receiving attention for sharing Philip Giraldi's antisemitic The Unz Review article "America's Jews Are Driving America's Wars" on her Twitter account.
 The article's depictions of Jews controlling the media and politics echoed long-running tropes blaming them for a variety of social and economic ills.

+In November 2019, Eric Rasmusen, professor at Indiana University, posted a quote on Twitter from The Unz Review article titled "Are Women Destroying Academia?
+Probably", which the university's Executive Vice President described as "racist, sexist, and homophobic".
+The quote said: "geniuses are overwhelmingly male because they combine outlier IQ with moderately low Agreeableness and Moderately low Conscientiousness".
+The post led to Rasmusen receiving widespread condemnation and demands for the university to fire him.
+Despite this, the university said it would not fire him because doing so would violate the First Amendment.

 In May 2021, Luisa Neubauer accused Hans-Georg Maaßen, the former president of the Federal Office for the Protection of the Constitution (Germany's intelligence agency), of antisemitism for sharing links to The Unz Review and using terms like "globalists" on his Twitter account.